 Two of the foundations in the book that I have used are the Estee Lauder Doublewear** and Nars Natural Radiant Longwear** foundations.
 I already have a review of the Estee Lauder doublewear foundation, so if you want more details from a dry skin perspective, you can check that review out.

-As for the NARS longwear foundation, it is still fairly new to me, so I’m still getting a feel for it.
+As for the Nars Natural Radiant Longwear**, it is still fairly new to me, so I’m still getting a feel for it.
 You can tell in the swatches below how matte the Estee Lauder is in comparison to the NARS’ Radiant finish.
 The one issue I have had with the NARS formula was that it accentuated texture really badly until I got my shade right.
 It looks much better on me now that I’ve switched to the shade Tahoe instead of Huahine and Syracuse.
 You can see me wearing the NARS Natural Radiant Longwear in the shade Tahoe in my profile picture (on the sidebar, at the bottom of the page on mobile, and on my about me page).

 Revlon super lustrous lipsticks** are underrated these days, but they are excellent lipsticks.
 They come in a variety of finishes and colors.
 Extra Spicy is a newer release from the brand in the last year or two (I think), so I thought it’d be nice to swatch that shade.
 I also have a swatch of a classic shade in the line, raisin rage, in my Fall Edit 2020 Post.